Clockwork Quick Start

 3. If you are entering time for a software task that is in Clockwork, enter the task number.
 Clockwork will receive the task description and update the time in your DevOps task.

-1. Log into Clockwork. http://clockwork.eps-office.com.
+1. Log into Clockwork. https://code-clockwork.azurewebsites.net/.

 2. Verify that you have entered the correct time for each project.
 Enter additional tickets for a previous week following steps 1-7 above.
 You can backdate tickets for previous days.
 Clockwork's default for a new ticket is TODAY.

-See Managing your tickets
+See Managing Tickets

 See Setting up a personal access token (PAT) for DevOps (developers only)